Arrondissements of Paris: Governance

 Uniquely among French cities, Paris is both a municipality (commune) and a department (département).
 Under the PLM Law (Loi PLM) of 1982, which redefined the governance of Paris, Lyon, and Marseille, hence the PLM acronym, there are both a city council called the Council of Paris, and 20 arrondissement councils in Paris.
 The PLM Law set limits to the prerogatives of the mayor of Paris, who has to deal with the powers granted to the prefect of police on security issues.

 The 20 arrondissement councils (conseils d'arrondissement) are similar in operation to a municipal council (conseil municipal), but with very few powers.
 Its members are elected at municipal elections in the same way as in municipalities with more than 3,500 inhabitants.
-Each arrondissement council is made up of 2/3 members, elected specifically as arrondissement councillors.
-Council of Paris members representing the arrondissement, also sit ex officio on their local arrondissement council.
+Two-thirds of each arrondissement council is made up of members elected specifically as arrondissement councillors.
+The remaining third are Council of Paris members representing the arrondissement, sitting ex officio.

 For example, the council of the 19th arrondissement has 42 members.
 28 are conseillers d'arrondissement who only sit on the arrondissement council.
 14 are conseillers de Paris who also sit on the city council.
 At its first meeting after the elections, each arrondissement council elects its mayor.

 Each arrondissement is subdivided administratively into four quartiers.
 Paris thus has 80 quartiers administratifs, each containing a police station.
 For a table giving the names of the eighty quartiers, see Quarters of Paris.